-Air Temperature – so we said that for germination we should keep the temperature in the room to about 70F or 72F somewhere around there.
+Air temperature – for the germination stage, try to keep the room temperature around 70 degrees F or so for all seeds.
 The difference in temperature comes after the seeds germinate.

 But what if I have both cold weather and hot weather crops on my growing shelves at the same time, you are asking?
-Let’s say in the end of winter or early spring.

-Well then, keep your air temperature at around 70F and once the cold weather crops go outside (which will be before the summer crops) bump the temperature up a bit (if your growing shelves are in a certain room in the house, you don’t have to heat the whole place, you can use a small radiator like this one in the room where the growing shelves are).
+Well then, keep your air temperature at around 70 degrees F and once the cold weather crops go outside (which will be before the summer crops) bump the temperature up a bit (if your growing shelves are in a certain room in the house, you don’t have to heat the whole place, you can use a small electric eater in the room where the growing shelves are).

 Light – all this will not work without light.
 Period.

-Use cool shop lights around your plants so you don’t cook them, and keep the light 2” from the plants at all time.
+Use cool shop lights around your plants so you don’t cook them, and keep the light 2” from the plants at all times.
 You will need to adjust the height of the light as the plants grow.
 This is easy to do if you make sure you use the chain that comes with the shop lights when you install them.

 Moisture – most plants (when we talk about vegetables, fruits, and flowers) don’t grow too well if the air is too dry.
-To add some moisture, you can use a humidifier or if you only have hot weather crops growing and the temperature is high in the room just place a dish with water somewhere and it will evaporate and add water to the air.
+To add some moisture, you can use a humidifier or, if you only have hot weather crops growing and the temperature is high in the room, just place a dish with water somewhere and it will evaporate and add water to the air.

 Here is how to care for your plants…